 How to Select an ATV Technician School

-Due to the hands-on nature of repair and maintenance training, distance education programs are typically difficult to find.
-However, schools that offer courses at night or on the weekends might work better for personally or professionally obligated individuals.
+- Schools that offer courses at night or on the weekends might work better for personally or professionally obligated individuals.

 Diploma in Small Engine Technology

 Diploma programs in small engine technology can be completed in 1-2 years, depending on the variety of coursework and the extent of hands-on experiences provided.
 Students commonly focus on repair and maintenance techniques for a variety of vehicles, including marine vehicles, snowmobiles, motorcycles and ATVs.
 Internship opportunities may be available.
-Courses focus on the following systems:

 Certificate in Power Sports Technology

 Certificate programs in power sports technology can be completed in one semester or one year and commonly include repair and maintenance techniques applicable to snowmobiles, motorcycles, watercrafts and ATVs.
-Courses in the various systems are combined with training in basic maintenance and repair.
-Courses cover:

 Associate Degree in Power Sports Technology